kamilazdybal/PCAfold/docs/tutorials/demo-plotting-pca.rst

 Two-dimensional manifold resulting from performing PCA transformation can be plotted using ``reduction.plot_2d_manifold`` function.
-We first calculate the Principal Components by transforming the original data set to the new basis:
+We first calculate the principal components by transforming the original data set to the new basis:

 .. code::